 There you have it, everything you need to know about the different types of retainers.
 If you have more questions about retainers or you’re ready to start treatment with Invisalign or braces in Everett, Monroe, Mill Creek, Bothell or Alaska, schedule a complimentary in-person or virtual consultation at Richard Chan Orthodontics today!

-While 3D printing in orthodontics really began in earnest over two decades ago with the…
+3D Printed Dental Retainers While 3D printing in orthodontics really began in earnest over two…